Home > Analyses > Technology > The Trade Desk, Inc.

 |---|---|

-The Trade Desk, Inc. ranks 18th among 33 competitors with a market cap about 7.4% that of the leader, Salesforce.
-It is positioned below both the average market cap of the top 10 (143.6B) and the sector median (18.8B).
-The company maintains a modest gap of +4.93% from its closest competitor above in the ranking.
+The Trade Desk, Inc. ranks 18th among 33 competitors.
+Its market cap is only 4.8% of the leader, Salesforce.
+TTD is below both the average market cap of the top 10 (143B) and the sector median (18.7B).
+The company holds a +61% gap over its closest competitor above, indicating a significant scale difference.

 Does TTD have a competitive advantage?